 Now it is time to bid farewell to Iceland.
 If your flight leaves in the late afternoon or evening, you might have time to squeeze in a few last adventures.

-You could check out one of Reykjavík’s many museums that are dotted around the city, where you could learn about the country’s history, geology and culture.
-There are also a few speciality museums centred around whales, glaciers and even punk music.
+You could check out one of Reykjavík's many museums that are dotted around the city, where you could learn about the country's history, geology and culture.
+There are also a few specialty museums centered around whales, glaciers, and even punk music.

 Before you leave the country, however, you'll make a stop at the famous Blue Lagoon to unwind in its warm, geothermal waters.
-If your flight leaves early, you could schedule your visit to the lagoon on your arrival day instead.
+If your flight leaves early, you could instead schedule your visit to the lagoon on your arrival day.

 Enjoy your flight and come back soon!